THOMAS LUEBKE, Commission of Fine Arts member of the National Capital Memorial Advisory Commission

 August 15 2018

-Artist and Team connect with the National Women’s Party and get the attention of the Women’s Suffrage Centennial Commission.
-The artist donates a copy of her Every Word We Utter sculpture to the Belmont-Paul Women’s Equality National Monument.
+Artist connects with the National Women’s Party and get the attention of the Women’s Suffrage Centennial Commission.

-The team also met Colorado Senator Cory Gardner at the airport and planted a seed.
+The Artist meets Colorado Senator Cory Gardner at the airport and plants a seed.

 Artist has her eye on Washington DC